 Dr Gary TABOR

-Gary is Founder and President of the Center for Large Landscape Conservation (CLLC).
+Gary is the Founder and President of the Center for Large Landscape Conservation (CLLC).
 The Center aims to conserve ecological connectivity around the world by uniting and empowering communities to build climate resilience by protecting and connecting ecosystems that sustain humans and wildlife.
-He also serves as Senior Conservation Fellow at the University of Montana, Board Advisor for the Global Health Initiative at the University of Wisconsin, and as Adjunct Associate Professor, Division of Biological Sciences at the University of Queensland, Australia.
+Gary is also a Professor of Conservation Practice at Cornell University.
+He serves on the Board of the Global Health Initiative at the University of Wisconsin and as an Adjunct Associate Professor, in the Division of Biological Sciences at the University of Queensland, Australia.

 In addition to expanding the work of CCSG around the world, Gary has recently been making new contributions to the Connectivity Working Group under the “Canada Pathway to Target 1”, as well as the founding of the Salazar Center for North American Conservation at Colorado State University.
 He enjoys skiing, swimming, and spending time with his family in his spare time.